DaveFace/CheekyFPS/README.md

 # Cheeky First Person Controller

-This project is a deliberately barebones first person controller for Unreal Engine 4, intended as a jumping off point for any first person projects I might pursue in future - and maybe it will help someone else do the same.
+This project is a deliberately barebones singleplayer first person controller for Unreal Engine 4, intended as a jumping off point for any first person projects I might pursue in future - and maybe it will help someone else do the same.
 I have kept things as modular as possible, so it should be straightforward to migrate some elements into existing projects.

 Why 'Cheeky'?
 Well, it seemed funny prefixing all the classes with Cheeky.
 That's it.